NOAA-GFDL/fre-workflows/for-developers.md

 ## `cylc` workflow monitoring <a name="cylcmontips"></a>

-TO REVIEW

-`cylc` has two workflow viewing interfaces (full GUI and text UI), and a variety of CLI commands that can expose workflow and task information.
-The workflow will run and shutdown when all tasks are complete.
+`cylc` has two workflow viewing interfaces; a full graphical interface (GUI), text interface (TUI), and a variety of CLI commands that can expose workflow and task information.
+The workflow will run and shut down when all tasks are complete.
-If tasks fail, the workflow may stall, in which case it will shutdown in error after a period of time.
+If tasks fail, the workflow may stall, in which case it will shut down with an error after a period of time.

 ### Inspect workflow progress via GUI or TUI interface <a name="guituiprogressmon"></a>

-TO REVIEW

 The text-based GUI can be launched via:
 ```
 cylc tui [workflow_id]
 ```

-The full GUI can be launched on jhan or jhanbigmem (an107 or an201).
+The full GUI can be launched on jhan or jhanbigmem (an107 or an201):
 ```
 cylc gui --ip=`hostname -f` --port=`jhp 1` --no-browser
 ```

-Then, navigate to one of the two links printed to screen in your web browser.
+Then navigate to one of the two links printed to screen in your web browser.
-If one just wants a quick look at the state of their workflow, the user-interfaces can be completely avoided

 ### Inspect workflow progress with a terminal CLI <a name="cliprogressmon"></a>

-TO REVIEW

-Various other `cylc` commands are useful for inspecting a running workflow.
+If you just want a quick look at the state of your workflow, you can avoid the user interfaces and use the CLI instead.
+Various `cylc` commands are useful for inspecting a running workflow.
-Try `cylc help`, and `cylc <command> --help` for more information on how to use these tools to your advantage!
+Run `cylc help` and `cylc <command> --help` for more information on how to use these tools.

-Try using the `workflow-state` command, two examples of which are:
+The `workflow-state` command is particularly useful, for example:
 ```
 cylc workflow-state -v [workflow_id]                # show all jobs
 cylc workflow-state -v [workflow_id] | grep failed  # show only failed ones
 ```

-Try these others in the CLI to assist with monitoring your workflow progress
+Other useful CLI commands for monitoring your workflow progress:
-- `cylc scan` Lists running workflows
+- `cylc scan` - Lists running workflows
-- `cylc cat-log [workflow_id]` Show the scheduler log
+- `cylc cat-log [workflow_id]` - Shows the scheduler log
-- `cylc list` Lists all tasks
+- `cylc list` - Lists all tasks
-- `cylc report-timings`
+- `cylc report-timings` - Reports timing information